Suitkase/VS-Release-Bundler/README.md

 ## Running the Utility
 1. Within `Visual Studio` you run the normal `release` / publishing build steps for all assemblies within the solution.

-1. Once the config.json file is setup you run the utility on the command line passing in the `logical names` sparated by spaces of the projects that are to be bundled together along with a version number. **Note** that the version number is required and will be appended to bundle output directory name.
+2. Once the config.json file is setup you run the utility on the command line passing in the `logical names` separated by spaces of the projects that are to be bundled together along with a version number. **Note** that the version number is required and will be appended to bundle output directory name.

 For example based on the sample config to  bundle the `web` and the `controller` components only
 ```